Eric Haase Player Props: Tigers vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.8 K/9, the fifth-best in MLB.
+- The pitching staff for the Giants has a collective 9.6 K/9, the seventh-best in the league.

-- The Giants' 4.77 team ERA ranks 19th among all league pitching staffs.
+- The Giants have the 20th-ranked team ERA across all MLB pitching staffs (4.74).

-- The Giants rank 22nd in baseball in home runs allowed (20 total, 1.5 per game).
+- Giants pitchers combine to rank 22nd in baseball in home runs given up (21 total, 1.5 per game).

-- The Giants will look to DeSclafani (1-0) in his third start this season.
+- Webb (0-3) takes the mound for the Giants in his fourth start of the season.
+He's put together a 6.35 ERA in 17 2/3 innings pitched, with 22 strikeouts.

-- In his most recent time out on Sunday, the right-hander tossed 6 1/3 innings against the Kansas City Royals, allowing one earned run while surrendering three hits.
+- In his most recent appearance on Tuesday, the righty tossed six innings against the Los Angeles Dodgers, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.